-Under the PID Act, the general manager as the head of the public authority is responsible for ensuring that:
+Under the PID Act, the General Manager as the head of the public authority is responsible for ensuring that:

-- the council has an internal reporting policy; - the staff of the council and councillors are aware of the contents of the policy and the protection under the PID Act for people who make public interest disclosures; - the council complies with the policy and the council's obligations under the PID Act; and - the policy delegates at least one staff member as being responsible for receiving public interest disclosures.
-Clause 3.20 of the Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW requires the complaints coordinator to be a Disclosures Coordinator.
+- the Council has an internal reporting policy; - the staff of the Council and Councillors are aware of the contents of the policy and the protection under the PID Act for people who make public interest disclosures; - the Council complies with the policy and the Council's obligations under the PID Act: and - the policy delegates at least one staff member as being responsible for receiving public interest disclosures.
+Clause 3.15 of the Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW requires the complaints coordinator to be a Disclosures Coordinator.
+The Ombudsman recommends Councils nominate more than one person as being responsible for receiving public interest disclosures.